Secret Warriors (Team White): Roster

 Codename: Hellfire, born James Taylor Slade, the grandson of the Phantom Rider, is able to charge items (notably a chain) with fire and unleash a devastating attack.
 During New Avengers, J.T. is shown as one of the possible replacements for the title of Sorcerer Supreme, showing great magical potential.
-In issue 16, J.T. is discovered to be a double agent with Hydra, directly with Baron von Strucker.
+In issue 16, J.T. is discovered to be a double agent with Hydra, directly with Baron Strucker.
 During the fall of Gehenna, Nick Fury tells J.T. that he knows he is a traitor and lets him fall to his death, avenging Alexander.